Ismenama5s/haseeb-qureshi.github.io/_posts/2018-02-19-stablecoins-designing-a-price-stable-cryptocurrency.md

 ![non-collateralized](https://i.imgur.com/ZWvzT5n.png)

 As you get deeper into crypto-land, eventually you have to ask the question: how sure are we that we actually need collateral to begin with?
 After all, isn't a stablecoin just a coordination game?
 Arbitragers just have to believe that our coin will eventually trade at $1.
 The United States was able to move off the gold standard and is no longer backed by any underlying asset.
-Perhaps this means collateral is unnecessary, and a stablecoin could use the same model.
+Perhaps this means collateral is unnecessary, and a stablecoin could adopt the same model.

 This idea is not completely novel—its roots can be traced to [arguments made by F.A.
 Hayek](https://mises.org/system/tdf/Denationalisation%20of%20Money%20The%20Argument%20Refined_5.pdf?file=1&type=document) in the 70s.
 A privately issued, non-collateralized, price-stable currency could pose a radical challenge to the dominance of fiat currencies.
 But how would you ensure it remains stable?